ScreenJournal vs. TimeDoctor: Micromanagement vs. Autonomy

 - GDPR compliance matters to your organization

-- You want to measure outcomes (code shipped) not activity (mouse clicks)
+- You want to measure outcomes and quality, not mouse clicks

 - Your culture values autonomy and trust